buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcTextStyleFontModel.md

 1. The user agent makes (or accesses) a database of relevant CSS1 properties of all the fonts of which the UA is aware.
 The UA may be aware of a font because it has been installed locally or it has been previously downloaded over the web.
 If there are two fonts with exactly the same properties, one of them is ignored.
 2. At a given element and for each character in that element, the UA assembles the font-properties applicable to that element.
 Using the complete set of properties, the UA uses the 'font-family' property to choose a tentative font family.
 The remaining properties are tested against the family according to the matching criteria described with each property.
 If there are matches for all the remaining properties, then that is the matching font face for the given element.
 3. If there is no matching font face within the 'font-family' being processed by step 2, and if there is a next alternative 'font-family' in the font set, then repeat step 2 with the next alternative 'font-family'.
-4. If there is a matching font face, but it doesn't contain a glyph for the current character, and if there is a next alternative 'font-family' in the font sets, then repeat step 2 with the next alternative 'font-family'.&nbsp;
+4. If there is a matching font face, but it doesn't contain a glyph for the current character, and if there is a next alternative 'font-family' in the font sets, then repeat step 2 with the next alternative 'font-family'.
 5. If there is no font within the family selected in 2, then use a UA-dependent default 'font-family' and repeat step 2, using the best match that can be obtained within the default font.

 (The above algorithm can be optimized to avoid having to revisit the CSS1 properties for each character.)